UI-Manufaktur/uim-cake/source/uim/cake/orm/README.md

 ## Creating Associations

 In your table classes you can define the relations between your tables.
-CakePHP"s ORM supports 4 association types out of the box:
+UIM"s ORM supports 4 association types out of the box:

 * belongsTo - E.g. Many articles belong to a user.